- Fantastic Team

 A washing machine needs to be evenly levelled on all sides to avoid damages.
 Most washers come with levelling feet.
 These are adjustable legs placed under the appliance that ensure better levelling on the hard surface.
 Turning them clockwise will lower the corner of the washer and adjusting them counterclockwise will raise it.
 You can use a spirit level to level the appliance properly.

-How to move an old washing machine
+How to disconnect a washing machine

 If you’re replacing an old washing machine, you will have to remove it first so you can make space for the new one.
 This can be a challenge, and not just because the washer is heavy.